 If you are registering for the first time by mail or online, you must include a photocopy of an acceptable form of ID.
-These include:

-- A copy of a current utility bill
+- Copy of a current utility bill

-- A copy of a current bank statement
+- Copy of a current bank statement

-- A copy of another government document
+- Copy of another government document

 You must also include your driver's license number or the last four digits of your Social Security Number on the application in order for it to be approved.